1996 MTV Video Music Awards

-The next biggest nominee and winner that night was Canadian singer Alanis Morissette, who won three out of her six nominations for her video "Ironic."
+Canadian singer Alanis Morissette won three out of her six nominations for her video "Ironic."
 Tying with her in terms of nominations was Icelandic singer Björk, who also received six; however, her video for "It's Oh So Quiet" only took home one Moonman for Best Choreography.
-Closely following with five nominations each were Coolio, the Foo Fighters, and Bone Thugs-n-Harmony.
-Out of these, though, only the former two ended up taking home some Moonmen for their videos.
-Coolio won three, as "Gangsta's Paradise" won two out of its three nominations, and "1, 2, 3, 4 (Sumpin' New)" won one out of its two nominations, while the Foo Fighters' "Big Me" took home one Moonman for Best Group Video.
+Closely following with five nominations each were Coolio, Foo Fighters, and Bone Thugs-n-Harmony.
+Out of these, though, only the former two ended up taking home Moonmen for their videos.
+Coolio won three, as "Gangsta's Paradise" won two out of its three nominations, and "1, 2, 3, 4 (Sumpin' New)" won one out of its two nominations, while Foo Fighters' "Big Me" took home one Moonman for Best Group Video.
 Bone Thugs-n-Harmony, meanwhile, went home empty-handed.

 Highlights of the show included a pre-show set by No Doubt, who performed on the entrance marquee of Radio City Music Hall.
 There was also a short-lived reunion of the four original members of Van Halen, who had not appeared together at that time for more than a decade, presenting the award for Best Male Video, as well as a live interlink with astronauts on the Mir space station.
-The show also marked Tupac Shakur's final public appearance before being shot four times in a drive-by shooting in Las Vegas, Nevada, three days later on September 7, dying of his wounds on September 13.
+The ceremony also marked Tupac Shakur's final public appearance before his death on September 13, from gunshot wounds after being shot four times in a drive-by shooting in Las Vegas, Nevada, three days after the VMAs on September 7.

 Background

 MTV announced in June that the 1996 Video Music Awards would be held at Radio City Music Hall for the third consecutive year on September 4.
 Nominees were announced at a press conference hosted by Hootie & the Blowfish and MTV president Judy McGrath on July 30.
 Dennis Miller was announced as the host on August 14.
 The ceremony broadcast was preceded by the 1996 MTV Video Music Awards Opening Act.
-Hosted by Kurt Loder and Tabitha Soren with reports from Serena Altschul, Chris Connelly, John Norris, and Alison Stewart, the broadcast featured red carpet interviews, pre-taped interviews with The Smashing Pumpkins and Oasis, a report on the East Coast-West Coast hip hop rivalry, and performances from Beck and No Doubt.
+Hosted by Kurt Loder and Tabitha Soren with reports from Serena Altschul, Chris Connelly, John Norris, and Alison Stewart, the broadcast featured red carpet interviews, pre-taped interviews with the Smashing Pumpkins and Oasis, a report on the East Coast-West Coast hip hop rivalry, and performances from Beck and No Doubt.